FRCroboSam/VIA-Technologies-Intern-2024-Project/training_notebooks/YOLO_Leaf_Detection/README.md

 ### MDLA
 MDLA is Mediatek's format for machine learning models to run on the VIA Transforma Board.

 Run the MDLA conversion command to convert from .tflite into .mdla so the model can be run on the VIA Transforma board.

+ncc-tflite —arch mdla3.0 —opt-accuracy —relax-fp32 -O 3 model.tflite -o model.mdla